 When I reach the top he has quit sawing.
 Standing in a litter of chips, he is fitting two of the boards together.
 Between the shadow spaces they are yellow as gold, like soft gold, bearing on their flanks in smooth undulations the marks of the adze blade: a good carpenter, Cash is.
 He holds the two planks on the trestle, fitted along the edges in a quarter of the finished box.
 He kneels and squints along the edge of them, then he lowers them and takes up the adze.
 A good carpenter.
 Addie Bundren could not want a better one, a better box to lie in.
 It will give her confidence and comfort.
-I go on to the house, followed by the
+I go on to the house, followed by the of the adze.

+Ch nuck.
 Chuck.
 Chuck.
-Chuck. of the adze.